 Even though Kava effects seem pretty harmless, they shouldn’t be taken lightly.
 That means you should not drive, operate any heavy machinery, or do any heavy-duty work while under the influence of this herb.
 Kava does elicit a tranquilizing effect, and even though it’s vastly different from the effect caused by prescription drugs, it’s still a safety concern, especially when driving is in question.

-One thing is certain – there is no single dangerous Kava dosage.
+One thing is certain – there is no single dangerous Kava dosage, and there is variability to how long kava stays in your system.
 It’s a double-edged sword though because even though you can’t overdose easily, you also can’t know for certain whether or not you took the right amount.
 But, before you start fine-tuning the dosage according to your own preferences and instincts, make sure you know what you are doing or else you might end up in trouble.